Table of Contents

-In Ayurveda Indian Sarsaparilla Roots are mainly for medicinal purposes, the roots are a sweet tonic and exercise a soothing effect on the skin and mucous membrane.
+In Ayurveda, Indian Sarsaparilla Roots are mainly for medicinal treating fevers, due to their diaphoretic property, which has on the skin and mucous membrane.
 They are useful in correcting disorders due to malnutrition, purifying the blood, promoting the flow of urine, and restoring normal body functions.

-The roots have alterative, astringent, diaphoretic, diuretic, tonic, anti-pyretic, blood purifier, antioxidant, anti-inflammatory, anti-acne, antipyretic, hepatoprotective, and antileprotic properties, roots have a sweet-bitter taste and has cold potency.
+The roots have alterative, astringent, diaphoretic, diuretic, tonic, anti-pyretic, blood purifier, antioxidant, anti-inflammatory, anti-acne, antipyretic, hepatoprotective, and antileprotic properties, roots have sweet-bitter taste and have cold potency.

-It is one of the greatest detoxifying herbs which help to clean the body, improve skin texture and purify the blood.
+It is one of the greatest detoxifying herbs which helps to clean the body, improve skin texture and purify the blood.

 Here are some health benefits of Indian Sarsaparilla Root

-Indian Sarsaparilla root is beneficial in the treatment of fevers, due to its diaphoretic property, which is sweat-inducing properties and induces copious perspiration, thereby reducing temperature.
+Indian Sarsaparilla root is beneficial in treating fevers, due to its diaphoretic property, which has sweat-inducing properties and induces copious perspiration, thereby reducing temperature.

 For Genito – Urinary Disorders

 The Indian Sarsaparilla root is useful in syphilis, leucorrhea, and another Genito-urinary disease.

 For Stomach Disorder